Chopstickers

 ✉️ Contact & FAQ

 Do I need a reservation?
+Can I walk-in?

 Can my friend just watch?

-Can I use the chopsticks immediately after the session?
+Can I use the chopsticks immediately?

 Questions?
 Feel free to reach out via DM or Email.